bagustris/thesis-bss/thesis-note.md

-Note is based on timeline
+This note is based on timeline (first to last; first appears first).

 ---
 Dear Sensei,